autonity/docs.autonity.org/concepts/system-model/index.md

 - specifying a _minimum base fee_.
 Setting a minimum base fee imposes a floor to the minimum gas price cost per unit of gas used to process a transaction on the network.
 This floor ensures base fee cannot revert to `0` in a period of network inactivity, maintaining the inherent security properties of gas economics.
 The value is set at genesis.
 See [`minBaseFee`](/reference/genesis/#configautonitycontract-object) parameter in the [Protocol](/reference/protocol/) section
 - the _base fee_ is _not burned_ as in EIP 1559.
 The base fees collected for each block are added to the rewards pool for distribution as staking rewards at epoch end.
 - the _priority fee_ rewards are given to the block proposer per EIP 1559.
-In current state, the priority fee is paid to the proposing validator entity's account every block.
+In current state, the priority fee is sent to the proposing validator node's [`validator identifier`](/concepts/validator/#validator-identifier) account every block.

 ### Accounts - EOA and contract